threefoldtech/tfgrid-sdk-ts/docs/workflows.md

 ### [Build](/.github/workflows/build.yml)

-On **Pull Request**, and **Push** to development branch: It will do a clean install of node dependencies, cache/restore them to make the process faster, and build the source code using `lerna run build`.
+On **Pull Request**, and **Push** to development branch: It will do a clean install of node dependencies, cache/restore them to make the process faster, and build the source code using `lerna run build --no-private`.

 ### [Publish](/.github/workflows/publish.yml)